Configure LDAP SSL (LDAPS)

 Introduction

-Step 1: Ping the server
+Step 1: Ping the Server

 ping your_ldap_server.com

-Step 2: Connect with ldapsearch
+Step 2: Test LDAPS with ldapsearch

 sudo su -s /bin/bash -c 'ldapsearch -x -D "username" -W -H ldaps://your_ldap_server.com -b "dc=domain,dc=com" -d 9' www-data